 "We're at a very difficult part of human history at the moment, where horrific things are going on," he says.
 "We need something to shock the human psyche into real wakefulness where we're aware of the larger biosphere in which we're embedded, because we're fucking it up.
 If you have a full-blown mystical experience it will change your life—it's a boon to the human spirit."

 This fundamental unhappiness, Simon claims, stems from our disconnection with the natural world.

 "We're alienated from nature and these mushrooms come from nature," he says.
 "This is the beauty of it: it's entirely natural.
-If you pick them out in the wild it's a free resource of the highest calibre.
-We've discovered things like copper, iron and plants we can eat, yet we haven't discovered the potential of the mushroom."
+If you pick them out in the wild it's a free resource of the highest caliber.
+We've discovered things like copper, iron, and plants we can eat, yet we haven't discovered the potential of the mushroom."